HUM-478 / 3 credits

 Prerequisite for

-Please see the recommended course above.
+Please see "Recommended courses" above.

 In the programs